All children have the right to education, including in emergency and conflict contexts.

 Tips to make education in emergency accessible and inclusive:

 - Emergency education assessments should have disaggregated data on sex, age and disability.
-Fundamental for ensuring all children access education is to know who didn’t go to school before the emergency, why they didn’t go and where do they live.
+Fundamental for ensuring all children's access to education is to know who didn’t go to school before the emergency, why they didn’t go and where do they live.
 This means to build in these simple questions into surveys and rapid assessment tools.
 Include in the assessment to ask children about who is not going to school, they are a great source of information;

 - Liaise with groups and organisations in the affected areas (such as DPOs or self-help groups) to step-by-step get an accurate picture of which children are excluded and why, to define what is needed to include them;